Companies find a new purpose; workplace rules have changed

 New figures released Tuesday by market research firm Kantar show that British grocery sales jumped by 20.6% in March compared with a year earlier, making it the fastest rate of growth on record.
 Grocery sales totaled 10.8 billion pounds ($13.3 billion) over the past four weeks, surpassing the level seen during the busy Christmas season.
 The average household bought the equivalent of five extra days of groceries.

-While there was an element of panic buying, Kantar said demand was also higher overall as people made extra shopping trips to feed the demand for more meals at home.

-Conagra is reporting “significantly elevated demand” as people stuff their pantries for the long haul.
+Conagra is reporting “significantly elevated demand," with shipments up approximately 50% in the current quarter.

-The maker of Birds Eye, Healthy Choice, Slim Jim, Reddi-wip, Vlasic pickles and Chef Boyardee, said in the current quarter, shipments have increased approximately 50%.

-The company also supplies the food service industry, which is under duress.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.